serjic/dotZ/README.md

 ====

 ### Zone != Dll
 Dependencies control in .Net solutions is tightly coupled with deployment control.
+With dotZ it's no more true.

 ### Mark namespaces
 Meta-class declarations to mark your code with features.